nnDetection: A Self-configuring Method for Medical Object Detection: Methods

 \textit{Empirical Parameters:} (For a comprehensive list see Fig.~\ref{fig:nnDetection}).
 Postprocessing in object detection models mostly deals with clustering overlapping bounding box predictions.
 There are different sources for why predictions might overlap.
 The inherent overlap of predictions from dense anchors is typically accounted for by Non-maximum Suppression (NMS).
 Due to limited GPU memory, nnDetection uses sliding window inference with overlapping patches.
 Overlaps across neighboring patches are clustered via NMS while weighing predictions near the center of a patch higher than predictions at the border.
 To cluster predictions from multiple models or different test time augmentations Weighted Box Clustering \cite{jaeger_20} is used.
 Empirical Parameters which are only used at test time (see a full list in the Table in Figure~\ref{fig:nnDetection}) are optimized empirically on the validation set.
 Due to their interdependencies, nnDetection uses a pre-defined initialization of the parameters and sequentially optimizes them by following the order outlined in Fig.~\ref{fig:nnDetection}.
 If the low resolution model has been triggered, the best model will be selected empirically for testing based on the validation results.

 \textbf{nnDetection application.} Given a new data set, nnDetection runs automatic configuration without manual intervention.
 Thus, no additional computational cost beyond a standard network training procedure is required apart from the few required empirical choices.
 First, nnDetection extracts the Data Fingerprint and executes the heuristic rules to determine the rule-based parameters.
 Subsequently, the full-resolution and, if triggered, the low-resolution model will be trained via five-fold cross-validation.
 After training, empirical parameters are determined and the final prediction is composed by ensembling the predictions of the five models obtained from cross-validation of the empirically selected configuration.
-We evaluate the generalization ability of nnDetection’s automated configuration on 2 additional data sets (see “test pool” in Appendix Tab.~\ref{tab:pool_overview}).
+We evaluate the generalization ability of nnDetection’s automated configuration on 3 additional data sets (see supplementary material).

 \textbf{nnU-Net as an object detection baseline.} Our first nnU-Net baseline, called \textit{nnU-Net Basic}, reflects the common approach to aggregating pixel predictions: Argmax is applied over softmax predictions, followed by connected component analysis per foreground class, and finally an object score per component is obtained as the maximum pixel softmax score of the assigned category. \textit{nnU-Net Plus:} To ensure the fairest possible comparison, we enhance the baseline by empirically choosing the following postprocessing parameters based on the training data for each individual task: Replacement of argmax by a minimum threshold on the softmax scores to be assigned to a component, a threshold on the minimum number of pixels per object, and the choice of the aggregation method (max, mean, median, $95\%$ percentile).
 During our experiments on LIDC \cite{armato_11} we observed convergence issues of nnU-Net.
 Thus, we identified an issue with numerical constants inside the Dice loss and were able to improve results significantly by removing those.